need to know

 Matchups

 WIMfactor launched in 2022 providing analysis for FBS teams.
-In 2023 it returns with analysis for both FBS and FCS teams.
-Additionally, this year WIMfactor will provide a Top 30 ranking based exclusively on the data from games played this season.
-As WIMfactor analysis depends on data from games played, the WIMfactor analysis becomes available around week 5.
+In 2023 it added analysis for FCS teams and then added NFL analysis in 2024.
+This year WIMfactor has joined with UtterSport.com to expand even further.
+We hope to roll out analysis for basketball soon and then see where the future takes us beyond that.
+As WIMfactor analysis depends on data from games played, the analysis becomes available around week 5.
 But it gets more and more accurate as the season progresses and more data is available.
 Return often.

 WIM stands for “What If Matchup.”
 A WIM provides data to help answer the question, “What if Team One were to play Team Two, who should we expect to win?”
 The WIM analyzes the games and opponents of each selected team to find common threads in the prior games that may help answer that question.